electrocoder/iothookdoc/docs/source/how-to-find-iot-device-ip-address.rst

 You can find the IoT IP address by making a GET request to https://iothook.com/api/find-ip-address/ or http://iothook.com/api/find-ip-address/

+When IoTHook requests a GET, it can sample the IP address from JSON format as follows. {"ip":"184.53.56.28"}

 .. code-block:: c

     /*